eayvali/Computing-Motion-Derivatives-from-6DoF-Noisy-Pose-Measurements/README.md

 **Notes:**
-A substantial amount of papers have ambigious rotation/attitude representations especially when using quaternions.
+A substantial amount of papers have ambiguous rotation/altitude representations especially when using quaternions.
 A rotation operation can be active and rotate a vector or be passive and rotate only point of view via frame transformation.
 The equations can differ depending on order of the components and the right/left handedness of the coordinate systems.
 I recommend reading [3].

 **Example:**